ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-She saw the exactly the same result as the previous code, but her code looked nicer.
+She saw the exact same result as the previous code, but her code looked nicer.
-This sort of work is often called "refatoring".
+This sort of work is often called "refactoring".

-## Step 7. make snowflakes swing as they fall down
+## Step 7.
+Make snowflakes swing as they fall down

 Clara was getting familiar with Clojure coding.
 Her Quil app was getting much better as well.
-But, looking at snowflakes falling down, she thought she could swing them left adn right as they fall down.
+But, looking at the snowflakes falling down, she thought she could swing them left and the right as they fall down.
-Right now, all snowflakes were falling down straight forward.
+Right now, all snowflakes were falling straight down.

 In the words of programming,
-x parameter should both increase and descrease when the value is updated.
+the x parameter should both increase and decrease when the value is updated.
-This means `update` function should update x parameters as well as y parameters.
+This means the `update` function should update the x parameters as well as the y parameters.

-To realize this feature, she changed the initial state like this:
+To realize this feature, she changed the initial state to this:

 ```clojure
 [{:x 100 :swing 10 :y 10 :speed 8}